 Of important note, New Bremen is also a village of artists.
 New Bremen has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape New Bremen’s character.

-New Bremen is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, New Bremen does not have a public transit system used by locals to get to and from work.

 The citizens of New Bremen are among the most well-educated in the nation: 43.20% of adults in New Bremen have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.